dominicstop/react-native-ios-context-menu/README.md

 <br><br>

 #### 4.1.14 `ContextMenuView` [Simple Example #14](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample14.js)
-A context menu configured to have a custom preview and the optional  `PreviewConfig.preferredCommitStyle` property set to  `pop`.
+A context menu configured to have a custom preview, and the optional  `PreviewConfig.preferredCommitStyle` property set to  `pop`.
-* The default value for `preferredCommitStyle` is dismiss, that's why when you tap the context menu preview, the preview will animate back to it's original position.
+* The default value for `preferredCommitStyle` is `dismiss`, that's why when you tap the context menu preview, the preview will animate back to it's original position.
 * If you set `preferredCommitStyle` to `pop`, when you tap the context menu preview, the preview will rapidly zoom in and fade out.
 This is great if you want to show something different when the preview is tapped.
 * This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-11-12-13-14.gif).